martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clean, readable, and maintainable code that solves the problem at hand with the least complexity possible.
 Remember, what you build today may need to be understood and extended tomorrow by someone else, or even yourself after months have passed.
 And always keep in mind that complex code breeds bugs, while simplicity fosters reliability."

 "Also remember, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary, using profiling and measurements as guides.
 Programming isn't just about writing lines of code; it's also about crafting solutions that stand the test of time and adapt to evolving requirements."

+# 2024-02-25
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to designing software that is easy to read, understand, and maintain.
+Writing clean, concise code not only enhances collaboration but also minimizes bugs and facilitates scalability.
+Always strive for simplicity in your solutions while keeping in mind the future needs of the project and its potential complexity over time."

+In practice, it means choosing clear algorithms over overly complex ones, using consistent naming conventions, breaking down large functions into smaller, more manageable pieces (modularity), and avoiding unnecessary abstractions unless they bring significant benefits.
+It's about creating robust yet elegant systems that can stand the test of time and change.